-During the 4th century the population began to slowly decline as Rome was no longer the political capital of the Empire; the Emperors in the east resided in Constantinople while those in the West kept their residences in cities such as Trier and Milan which were closer to the frontiers threatened by the barbarians across the Rhine and Danube.
-Even so at the dawn of the 5th century it still appeared the city and its empire would go on eternally.
+During the 4th century the population slowly declined as Rome ceased to be political capital of the Empire; the Emperors in the east resided in Constantinople while those in the West kept their residences in cities like as Trier and Milan, closer to the frontiers threatened by barbarians across the Rhine and Danube.
+Even so, as the 5th century dawned it still appeared the city and empire would go on eternally.

 Things quickly changed.
-In 402 the Goths made their first appearance in northern Italy triggering a convulsive series of events (for more see Adrianople) that would lead to the sack of Rome in 410 while at the same time barbarians temporarily overran Gaul and Spain and Britain was abandoned forever.
+In 402 the Goths made their first appearance in northern Italy triggering a convulsive series of events (for more see Adrianople) that would lead to the sack of Rome in 410 while other barbarians temporarily overran Gaul and Spain, and Britain was abandoned forever.
 While some semblance of order was restored in Italy after the Goths moved into Gaul in 414 the province had been devastated.
-Despite occasional brief periods of stability the Empire in the west continued its decline.
+Despite brief periods of stability the Empire in the west continued its decline.
 In 455 Rome was subject to a second, and more brutal, sacking at the hands of the Vandals who had conquered Roman Africa in 439.
-The Emperors were more and more figureheads and by 476 the Romanized barbarians who controlled the real power got tired of the charade overthrowing the last emperor (Romulus Augustus) and sending the imperial regalia to the eastern Emperor in Constantinople.
+The last emperors were mostly figureheads and by 476 the Romanized barbarians who controlled them grew tired of the charade, overthrowing the last emperor (Romulus Augustus) and sending the imperial regalia to the eastern Emperor in Constantinople.

 In 493 Theodoric the Ostrogoth seized control of Italy, restoring order and stability until his death in 526.
-While Theodoric's capital was Ravenna during his regime attempts were made to maintain the city but it was slowly deteriorating.
+While Theodoric's capital was at Ravenna, he attempted to maintain Rome in the face of its slow deterioration.
 Krautheimer describes the efforts of Cassiodorus, Theodoric's chancellor:

 (Theodoric, without sword)

-With Theodoric's death a succession struggle ensued over the next decade.
+Theodoric's death the next year triggered succession struggle lasting a decade.
 Amidst the chaos, eastern Roman Emperor Justinian (527-65) saw an opportunity to fulfill his ambition to reestablish the empire in the west.
-In 533 the emperor sent Belisarius, who had achieved great success fighting the Persians, on an expedition against the Vandals and their capital Carthage, located in modern-day Tunisia.
-With only a small army of 10,000 men, the general gained a quick and stunning victory leading to the collapse of the century old barbarian kingdom in 534.
-The next year Belisarius seized Sicily and then in the fall of 536 landed his force in Italy taking Naples in November and Rome the following month.
+In 533 the emperor sent his trusted general Belisarius, who had achieved great success fighting the Persians, on an expedition against the Vandals and their capital Carthage, located in modern-day Tunisia.
+With a small army of 10,000 men, the general gained a quick and stunning victory leading to the collapse of the century old barbarian kingdom in 534.
+The next year Belisarius seized Sicily and in the fall of 536 landed his force in Italy taking Naples in November and Rome the following month.
 Outmaneuvering his Gothic enemies he occupied Rome without a fight.
 It seemed that this war would be ended as quickly and triumphantly as the one against the Vandals.

 The map below covers only the first phase of the Gothic Wars.

 It was during the Gothic Wars that the symbols of the power of the Roman Empire ceased to be used.
-The last record we have of the huge edifice of the Baths of Caracalla operating is in 537 and both the Coliseum and the Circus Maximus saw their final shows.
+The last record we have of the Baths of Caracalla operating is in 537, and both the Coliseum and the Circus Maximus saw their final shows during these years.

-The Rome that emerged from the wreckage of the Gothic Wars in the later 6th century was transformed.
-The population was much smaller and concentrated along the Tiber River, particularly in the former Campus Martius on the east bank and in the Travestere and the area that later became the Vatican on the west bank, where water was more readily available (referred to as the abitato).
-Large tracts of the ancient city, including the Forums, the hills, including the Palatine, and the area around the Colosseum were mostly abandoned except for the farms and vineyards that had sprung up among the ruins and for the churches and monasteries scattered among the ruins, most prominently the Lateran in the far southeast of the walled city, which until the 15th century was the seat of the Papacy; known as the disabitato.
+A transformed city emerged from the wreckage of the Gothic Wars in the later 6th century, with a much diminished population concentrated along the Tiber River, particularly on the former Campus Martius on the east bank, and in the Travestere and the area that later became the Vatican on the west bank, where water was more readily available (referred to as the abitato).
+Large tracts of the ancient city, including the Forums, the hills (including the Palatine on which the Imperial Palace was sited), and the area around the Colosseum, were mostly abandoned except for the farms and vineyards that had sprung up among the ruins and for the churches and monasteries scattered among the ruins, most prominently the Lateran in the far southeast of the walled city, which until the 15th century was the seat of the Papacy; an area known as the disabitato.

-The city that emerged from the Gothic Wars was also different in another way, it was Christian, a transformation started as early as the 4th century.
-Although nominally ruled by the Byzantines until the mid-8th century, the city was governed by the popes, and, indeed, without their presence it is conceivable the city could have been completely abandoned.
-There were still occasional visits by dignitaries.
+The city that emerged from the Gothic Wars was also different in another way, it was Christian, completing a transformation starting in the 4th century.
+Although nominally ruled by the Byzantines until the mid-8th century, the city was actually governed by the popes, and, indeed, without their presence it is conceivable the city could have been completely abandoned, though there were still occasional visits by imperial dignitaries.
 In 608 the Byzantine Emperor Phocas came and a column was set up in his honor in the Forum, the last such monument to be placed there.
-The Emperor Constans II came in 667 and one of his retinue carved the emperor's name inside the Column of Trajan.
+The Emperor Constans II visited in 667 and one of his retinue carved the emperor's name inside the Column of Trajan.

-Almost all new construction during this period was religious related - churches, monasteries, convents.
-It was a year after the visit of Phocas that for the first time a temple was Christianized becoming the church of S. Maria Rotunda - the Pantheon built during the reign of Hadrian (117-138) - and it is thanks to that act that this building with its remarkable architectural and structural aspects was preserved relatively intact into the modern era.
-Likewise, the Column of Trajan, was preserved for posterity when in 1162 it was placed under the protection of the Senate to ensure the column would "remain whole and undiminished as long as the world lasts" which it has except for the substitution of the figure of St Peter in place of Trajan at the top of the column.
+Almost all new construction during this period was Christian - churches, monasteries, convents.
+A year after the visit of Phocas a temple was Christianized becoming the church of S. Maria Rotunda - the Pantheon built during the reign of Hadrian (117-138) - allowing this building with its remarkable architectural and structural aspects to be preserved relatively intact into the modern era.
+Likewise, the Column of Trajan, was saved for posterity in 1162 when it was placed under the protection of the Senate to ensure the column would "remain whole and undiminished as long as the world lasts"; which it has except for the substitution of the figure of St Peter in place of Trajan at the top of the column.

 Below, the Pantheon, flooded in 1800, drainage in the city was still not as good as during the Roman empire.
 From Krautheimer